Particular/docs.particular.net/nservicebus/azure/index.md

 ---
 title: NServiceBus and Azure
 summary: Using Azure for endpoint hosting and to provide Transports and Persistence
-reviewed: 2024-01-23
+reviewed: 2024-04-18
 ---

 NServiceBus helps create distributed .NET systems not only on premises but also in the Microsoft Azure cloud.
-It provides a variety of capabilities built for Microsoft Azure such as hosting, Azure specific transports, and persistence.
+It provides a variety of capabilities built for Microsoft Azure such as hosting, Azure-specific transports, and persistence.

 ## Hosting